11 January 2022

 Circumstances to Challenge an Arbitral Award

-The Court may also set aside the award if falling within the excluded matters listed in section 13.2 above.
+The court may also set aside the award if falling within the excluded matters listed in 13.2 Subject Matters Not Referred to Arbitration.

 Procedure for Enforcing Domestic and Foreign Arbitration